 Break down barriers to experiencing the garden at a young age by engaging the senses.

-SIGHT: Kids can see all the grows in the garden, but they can also use their eyes to inspect it.
+SIGHT: Kids can see all that grows in the garden, but they can also use their eyes to inspect it.
 Have them pick flowers and pull them apart to get a closer look.
-Collect bugs in a mason jar and feed them some leaves.
+Collect bugs in a Mason jar and feed them some leaves.
 Play “I Spy” and see how many new things they can observe in the outdoor space.

-SMELL: The aroma of the garden in intoxicating!
-Try smelling different flowers to see how they differ from each other, or even try smelling different colours of flowers of the same kind and talk about what you learn.
+SMELL: The aroma of the garden is intoxicating!
+Try smelling different flowers to see how they differ from each other, or even try smelling different colors of flowers of the same kind and talk about what you learn.

-TASTE: Picking berries, fresh from the garden to eat must be the single most powerful way to get kids interested in the garden.
+TASTE: Picking berries fresh from the garden to eat must be the single most powerful form of garden play.
 I plant blueberries, grapes, strawberries, raspberries, and ground cherries all for the simple pleasure of snacking out in the garden.
 I never grow enough to bring indoors and all the kids who visit my house know how to pick a bush clean in no time flat!
 Herb leaves offer a fun tasting project as well.
-Pick a few different kinds of herbs and let kids try to identify them just from taste. get ready for some funny faces when chives or rosemary gets chomped.
+Pick a few different kinds of herbs and let kids try to identify them just from taste.
+Get ready for some funny faces when chives or rosemary get chomped.
 Their palettes will grow the more they snack.
 You may even get them to fall in love with kale!